 - The doctor will either sew the ruptured Achilles tendon back together, remove degenerated portions of it and sew it back together, or remove it and replace it completely.
 Understanding your medical diagnosis is critical in determining how long surgery will take, the worse the condition of the Achilles tendon, the longer the surgery will take.

-- First Few Hours After Surgery: Anesthetic will be applied routinely throughout the first few hours after the surgery.
+- First Few Hours After Surgery: Anesthesia will be applied routinely throughout the first few hours after the surgery.
 Doctors will monitor vital signs to ensure the surgery was successful.
 Typically, Achilles tendon tear surgery is very low-risk and complications are rare.

 - A physical therapist will be assigned to you and begin a routine of light exercise to help stabilize the ankle.